Setting up Kubernetes in Windows Server

 Create a scheduled task

 You want the forwarding rule to be automatically applied if the server restarts.
-Create a scheduled task and schedule it for every after system startup to execute the previous
+Create a scheduled task and schedule it for every after system startup

 (Optional) tweak Kube API Server certificate to accept a new SAN (Subject Alternative Names)